-On January 1, 2012, the Company adopted International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as its accounting framework to prepare and present its financial statements.
+On January 1, 2012, the Company adopted International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") as its accounting framework to prepare and present its Audited Financial Statements.

 Some of the figures included in this Report were rounded to facilitate their presentation.
 The percentages included in this Report are not necessarily calculated based on rounded figures, but in some cases are based on non-rounded figures.
 For this reason, it is possible that some of the percentages included in this Report are different from those that would be obtained in the corresponding calculation based on the figures included in the Audited Financial Statements.
-In addition, it is possible that some of the figures included in this Report do not equal the arithmetic sum of the corresponding items due to rounding.
+In addition, it is possible that some of the figures included in the corresponding items due to rounding.

-The following table contains a summary of the consolidated financial information as of December 31, 2020, 2019, and 2018 and for the years then ended, derived from the information contained in the audited consolidated Audited Financial Statements attached to this Annual Report.
+The following table contains a summary of the consolidated financial information as of December 31, 2021, 2020, and 2019 and for the years then ended, derived from the information contained in the audited consolidated Audited Financial Statements attached to this Annual Report.